Conditions for Quantum Violation of Macrorealism in Large-spin Limit: Conclusion and outlook

 \section{Conclusion and outlook}

-Starting with the general framework of the entropic Leggett–Garg inequality, we derive systematically the necessary conditions for quantum violation, exhibiting the failure of macrorealism.
-Our approach enables the ELGI to involve high-order temporal correlations, substantially expanding both the range and magnitude of quantum violation.
-This enhancement can not only facilitate the practical detection of quantum violation, also allow ELGI to witness non-Markovianity \cite{SLS+13} and other properties of dynamical process.

-As discussed in preceding sections, an essential motivation of studying LGIs and ELGIs is to distinguish genuine quantum coherence from classical statistical mixtures.
-Coherence measures based on system's instantaneous state are insufficient for such purpose.
-Notably, our specific analysis of a spin system driven by a constant external field demonstrates that, even when the system remains in a maximally mixed state, the ELGIs can detect quantum violations across most parameter regions.
-This finding highlights the sensitivity of ELGI to temporal correlations, enabling a more refined characterization of coherent evolution.
+In this study, we established a systematic geometric framework for entropic Leggett--Garg inequalities, providing a unified methodology for deriving inequalities that include higher-order temporal correlations.
+Numerical results demonstrate that ELGIs exhibit quantum violations across broader parameter regimes than conventional LGIs.
+ELGIs also exhibit enhanced robustness against decoherence, maintaining observable violations under stronger dissipation and over extended time intervals.
+These characteristics position ELGIs as a robust, information-theoretically grounded tool for certifying quantum coherence in noisy or open quantum systems.
+Notably, the information-theoretic foundation of our framework provides a transparent physical interpretation, enabling the operational distinction between measurement invasiveness and environmental memory effects in open quantum systems.

 The WKB analysis in large-spin limit reveals that, for an initially maximally mixed system, quantum violation occurs exclusively in ELGIs of the form $\mathcal{D}_{i,i+1}\ge0$.
-However, the magnitude of quantum violation tends to be a finite constant as the system size increases, which implies the increasing challenge in detecting quantum violation in large-scale system.
+In generic parameter regimes, the magnitude of these violations saturates at a finite value, making them increasingly negligible relative to the logarithmically growing system entropy.
 Nevertheless, in the degenerate case where the rotation angle $\beta_{i,i+1}\to k\pi$, the quantum violation rapidly approaches the maximal value $\mathcal{D}_{i,i+1}\to-\ln{(2j+1)}$.
 This observation provides a clear pathway for quantum violation detection in large-scale system and for the detection of fundamental boundaries of quantum mechanics.

+These findings offer a complementary perspective on the emergence of classicality at the macroscopic scale.
+While the fundamental incompatibility between quantum and classical descriptions persists at the macroscopic scale, the prevalence of classical behavior implies a robust suppression mechanism for quantum effects.
+Unlike the coarse-graining restriction \cite{KB07}, which attributes this transition to limited measurement resolution, our results demonstrate that even under ideal sharp measurements, quantum violations remain effectively negligible in most parameter regimes due to intrinsic information-theoretic scaling constraints.
+Consequently, macroscopic quantum phenomena do not vanish but persist only in specific, fine-tuned regimes.
+Our results provide a clear pathway for detecting quantum violations in large-scale systems and for probing the fundamental boundaries of quantum mechanics.

 Finally, since the analysis is limited to unitary evolution, a natural question arises that whether macroscopic quantum violations can still persist in open system subject to dissipation or not.
 If not, how do such violations diminish as the strength of dissipation increases?
 Further investigation of this open question will advance our understanding of the decoherence mechanism, by which quantum systems become effectively classical at macroscopic scales, and will clarify the potential of the ELGI framework.